In Search Of Yummy-ness

 Notes

-I recommend planning for two tea-sized sandwich pieces (per type of sandwich), per person, when hosting a tea party or brunch.
+I recommend planning for two finger sandwiches (per type of sandwich), per person, when hosting a tea party or brunch.

 Make-Ahead Tips:

-• The cream cheese spread can be made up to 2 days in advance and stored in the fridge.
+• The cream cheese spread can be made up to 2 days in advance and stored in the refrigerator.

-Cream Cheese Tip: If your cream cheese is still cold, use a hand mixer to help blend it smoothly with the mayo.
+Softening Cream Cheese: If your cream cheese is still cold, use a hand mixer to help blend it smoothly with the mayonnaise.

 Substitutions: